 1. Optimize Your Google Business Profile

-According to Google, businesses with complete profiles are 70% more likely to attract location visits and 50% more likely to lead to a purchase.
+Businesses with complete profiles consistently attract more location visits and more purchase-intent actions than those with incomplete profiles.
 If you have not touched your profile in months, that is the first place to start.
 We cover the full optimization process in our guide on how to rank on Google Maps.

 2. Build a Professional Website

 Your website is your digital storefront.
 If it looks outdated, loads slowly, or does not work well on mobile devices, potential customers will leave before they ever pick up the phone.
-Research shows that 75% of consumers judge a company's credibility based on its website design, and a one-second delay in page load time can reduce conversions by 7%.
+Most consumers judge a company's credibility by its website, and even small delays in page load time consistently drag down conversions.

 A modern, fast-loading website with clear calls to action, service pages, and contact information is table stakes in 2026.
-If your current site is not pulling its weight, explore our website design and development services to see what a high-performing site can do for your business.
+If your current site is not pulling its weight, explore our website services to see what a high-performing site can do for your business.

 3. Collect Google Reviews Consistently

 Online reviews are the modern word-of-mouth referral.
 A steady stream of positive Google reviews builds trust with potential customers and directly influences your local search ranking.
-Businesses with 50 or more reviews see noticeably higher click-through rates, and review velocity matters as much as total count.
+Businesses with deep review histories consistently see higher click-through rates, and review velocity matters as much as total count.

 The key is making it easy for satisfied customers to leave a review right after service.
 Automated text message follow-ups sent within two hours of service completion consistently produce the best results.
 Read our detailed guide on how to get more Google reviews for the exact process.